 Keeping Our Roots Strong: Branches of Belonging

 At a formal presentation, what stood out the most, besides the beautiful art, was the pride and clarity with which the interns expressed themselves.
-Student showed a strong sense of ownership and were eager to discuss different sections of the mural.
+Students showed a strong sense of ownership and were eager to discuss different sections of the mural.
 Many were proud to say that the work presented them with an opportunity to move outside their comfort zone and grow personally or even emerge as leaders.

-“One of the things I learned was to trust my team.
-Everything about this mural was made by us.
+“Everything about this mural was made by us.
 One person painted the branches, another person added the eggs in the nest, and someone else made the ornaments.
 I learned to trust my team.”

 Liberty teachers and staff, as well as CAW staff and board members, were impressed by the interns